bstriner/keras-adversarial/README.md

 If you aren't using dropout, one model is sufficient, and use `base_model` parameter of `AdversarialModel` constructor, which will duplicate the `base_model` for each player.

+###Theano and Tensorflow
+I do most of my development in theano but try to test tensorflow when I have extra time.
+The goal is to support both.
+Please let me know any issues you have with either backend.